Automatic Interactive Evaluation for Large Language Models with State Aware Patient Simulator: Introduction

+In response to these challenges, some research initiatives have employed numerous human participants to role-play as patients in real-time interactions with LLMs, thus simulating clinical scenarios to evaluate the capabilities of these models~\cite{tu2024towards}.
+However, this approach incurs high costs and lacks scalability, limiting its utility for the extensive development and testing of medical LLMs~\cite{mehandru2024evaluating}.
+Therefore, there is a pressing need to develop an affordable yet effective methodology for automatically assessing the clinical competencies of LLMs in the healthcare domain.

-To address these gaps, in this paper, we propose a novel evaluation approach, Automatic Interactive Evaluation (AIE), as detailed in Fig.~\ref{fig: overview}.
-This method leverages the role-playing capability of LLMs to act as a patient simulator~\cite{shanahan2023role}, engaging in dynamic multi-turn interactions with the doctor LLMs under the evaluation.
-The concept of doctor LLMs refers to large language models tested for their diagnostic interaction capabilities within the AIE framework.
-These doctor LLMs must gather extensive patient information through dialogue, leading to a diagnosis or recommendation.
-AIE seeks to simulate clinical scenarios more accurately, presenting a complex challenge that surpasses previous methodologies and offers a deeper assessment of LLM capabilities within a practical healthcare context.
-To our knowledge, this is the first evaluation to interactively validate the consultation ability of LLMs through such a patient simulator.
+To address these gaps, in this paper, we propose a novel evaluation approach, Automatic Interactive Evaluation (AIE), as detailed in Figure~\ref{fig: overview}.
+This methodology leverages the role-playing capabilities of LLMs to function as patient simulators~\cite{shanahan2023role}, facilitating dynamic multi-turn interactions with the doctor LLMs being assessed.
+Within the AIE framework, the concept of `doctor LLMs' refers to large language models tested for their diagnostic interaction capabilities.
+These models must effectively gather comprehensive patient information through dialogue, culminating in a diagnosis or treatment recommendation.
+AIE aims to more faithfully simulate clinical scenarios, presenting a complex challenge that surpasses previous methodologies and offers a deeper assessment of LLM capabilities within a practical healthcare context.
+To our knowledge, this is the first evaluation that interactively validates the consultation abilities of LLMs through such a patient simulator.